 The Department of Psychology's curriculum offers to students the opportunity to study in the field's core domains: biological, developmental, cognitive, and social.
 Students also take elective courses of their choice, and in their senior year choose a capstone course to study an area of interest in depth.

 Collectively, the B.A. and B.S. each aim to equip students with self-awareness, an appreciation for individual differences, and respect for cultural diversity.
+Please review the program requirements and course descriptions in the SXU Academic Catalog for more information.

 Psychology Major (B.A.)

 A Bachelor of Arts (B.A.) degree requires the completion of the General Education program, 37 credit hours to fulfill the Psychology degree, and 6 additional credit hours of foreign language, or foreign culture, or global studies courses, or a combination of these.
-Please review the Program Requirements and Course Descriptions for more information.

 Psychology Major (B.S.)